-The presence of numerous folds makes the omasum quite hard, while the surface of the compartment absorbs 30-60% of the total water intake and vital nutrients, including sodium and potassium.
+The presence of numerous folds makes the omasum quite hard, while the compartment’s surface absorbs 30-60% of the total water intake and vital nutrients, including sodium and potassium.
 The folds also prevent the flow of large particles through the cow’s digestive system.

 Also known as the ‘true’ stomach in ruminants, the abomasum is the fourth compartment of the cow’s stomach.
-The abomasum works similar to a human stomach.
+The abomasum works similarly to a human stomach.

-It is connected to the intestines and helps in digesting the protein from the food as well as ruminal microbes by producing gastric juices.
+It is connected to the intestines and helps digest the protein from the food and ruminal microbes by producing gastric juices.

 The ability to digest food and break it down to absorb vital nutrients isn’t the same for all animals.
 Cows have a digestive system that hugely differs from ours, which allows them to survive mainly on grass.

-Regular contractions of the walls of the rumen lead to the accumulation of the freshly eaten food to the rear section of the mat.
+Regular contractions of the rumen walls lead to the accumulation of the freshly eaten food to the rear section of the mat.
 The mat consists of non-digested food with about 15% of dry matter.

-Bacteria present in the rumen combine to the food, gradually digesting the fermentable material.
-Saliva is secreted inside the mouth of the cow, while the grinding action of their teeth exposes larger surfaces of food to the bacteria.
+Bacteria present in the rumen combine with the food, gradually digesting the fermentable material.
+Saliva is secreted inside the cow’s mouth, while the grinding action of their teeth exposes larger surfaces of food to the bacteria.

-The rumen creates favorable conditions for bacteria to break down the cellulose through fermentation, which is quite similar to the action of yeast.
+The rumen creates favorable conditions for bacteria to break down the cellulose through fermentation, which is quite similar to yeast’s action.
 The bacteria then break down the cellulose present in the food.

 As the process continues and as the bacteria works, the food particles become smaller and smaller.
 As the particles absorb fluid, they sink to the rumen’s bottom.

-The contractions in the rumen take place once every minute, thereby allowing the mixing of solid contents and liquid to allow fermentation.
+The rumen’s contractions take place once every minute, thereby allowing the mixing of solid contents and liquid to allow fermentation.

 Although not entirely digested, some of the grass or plant matter is broken down.
 Smaller cuds of food are broken down during the process of rumination.
 Overall, the food spends 15-48 hours in and out of the rumen.

-Throughout the process, the food undergoes chewing, swallowing, regurgitating, followed by the cow swallowing it again.
-The action of the bacteria on the food produces fat, which is the source of most of the energy for the cow.
+The food undergoes chewing, swallowing, regurgitating, followed by the cow swallowing it again throughout the process.
+The bacteria’s action on the food produces fat, which is the source of most of the cow’s energy.

 Next, the food advances to the reticulum.
-Although most of the fermentation takes place in the rumen, the reticulum works to provide a passage for the food into regurgitation or the omasum.
+Although most of the fermentation occurs in the rumen, the reticulum works to provide a passage for the food into regurgitation or the omasum.

 The reticulum separates the food that is ready from the food that needs more chewing and is further broken down.
-The reticulum also traps inedible items such as tiny pieces of wire, rocks or pieces of fencing which the cow ejects orally.
+The reticulum also traps inedible items such as tiny pieces of wire, rocks, or fencing pieces that the cow ejects orally.

 When the cow chews the food once again, it is transferred to the sponge-like omasum.
 This is the compartment where water and some previously broken down nutrients begin to be absorbed.

-The omasum sucks out minerals, water, and salt, further returning them to the rumen to ensure the maintenance of an optimal environment for the bacteria to thrive.
+The omasum sucks out minerals, water, and salt, further returning them to the rumen to ensure an optimal environment for the bacteria to thrive.
 Bits of food that require further digestion are passed on to the abomasum.

 The abomasum secretes bile and acid to break down the food further.
-Some bacteria cells that carry out the break down of the cellulose in the rumen also travel to the abomasum, where they undergo further break down and are digested.
+Some bacteria cells that carry out the cellulose breakdown in the rumen also travel to the abomasum, where they undergo further break down and are digested.

 When the food is adequately mashed and pureed, it releases the remaining amounts of sugar.
 Lastly, the little remaining food leaves the stomach and is passed on to the intestines.